Strawberry Rhubarb Pie is the first sign of Spring!

 One of the first plants that usually pops up on a vegetable garden in North America is the lowly rhubarb plant.
 Yet when the tender spring stalks are cooked with the right amount of sugar and spice, a delicious pie is the result!

-Combining rhubarb with either fresh or frozen strawberries results in an Easy Strawberry Rhubarb Pie that tastes like a sweet and tangy ambrosia, kind of like strawberry rhubarb jam.
+Combining rhubarb with either fresh or frozen strawberries results in an Easy Strawberry Rhubarb Pie that tastes like a sweet and tangy ambrosia, with a strawberry rhubarb pie filling that tastes just like homemade strawberry rhubarb jam.
 Yum!Click To Tweet

 The trick to choosing rhubarb for pies is to pick or choose the youngest, tender stalks and peel them.
 Thick stalks may look like more, and a shorter way to fill your measuring cup, but the older stalks become woody, and you or your guest will be picking a straw like material out of their teeth.
 Need I say more?

 Strawberries, rhubarb, sugar and lemon.
 An easy combination for a very delicious spring time treat!
 Following the recipe, prepare the fruit and add the sugar and lemon.
 You cook the mixture just like you would for jam.
 Spoon the slightly cooled strawberry rhubarb jam filling into your prepared pie crust and bake.
-You will fall in love with this delicious and easy recipe!

-- 1 1/2 cup of sugar
+- 1 1/2 cup sugar

-- lemon juice and lemon zest
+- 1 tbsp lemon juice

 - 2 tablespoons cornstarch

-Mix the strawberries, rhubarb and sugar together
+- Mix the strawberries, rhubarb and sugar together

-Add the lemon juice and lemon zest
+- Add the lemon juice and lemon zest

 - Stir in the cornstarch - this thickener will give your pie a rich texture

-Place all of the filling into the bottom pie crust/pie plate, mounding it nicely in the centre
+- Place all of the filling into the bottom pie crust/pie plate, mounding it nicely in the centre

-With a sharp knife or pastry roller, cut strips of pastry dough - about 1" thick
+- With a sharp knife or pastry roller, cut strips of pastry dough - about 1" thick

-Weave the strips on top of the filling to create a lattice effect
+- Weave the strips on top of the filling to create a lattice effect

-Trim the edges of the lattice where it meets the fluted edge
+- Trim the edges of the lattice where it meets the fluted edge

-Brush the lattice and fluted edges with an egg yolk wash
+- Brush the lattice and fluted edges with an egg yolk wash

-Bake at 400F for 10 minutes and then at 350F for 35 minutes or until crust is golden and filling is bubbling nicely
+- Bake at 400F for 10 minutes and then at 350F for 35 minutes or until crust is golden and filling is bubbling nicely

 - Serve when cool.